NET WORTH: Unknown

 FUNDING AREAS: Education & Youth, Jewish Causes, Health

-OVERVIEW: Jonathan Kolatch and his wife Mindy move their philanthropy through the Kolatch Family Foundation, which gave away approximately $2 million in a recent year.
-Giving focuses on New Jersey and New York, with particularly strong support to Jewish organizations.
+OVERVIEW: Jonathan Kolatch and his wife Mindy conduct their philanthropy through the Kolatch Family Foundation, which gave away approximately $2 million in a recent year.
+Their giving centers around New Jersey and New York, with a particularly strong interest in Jewish organizations.

 BACKGROUND: Jonathan Kolatch graduated from Columbia University and received his MBA from Harvard Business School.
 He joined Goldman Sachs in 1982 and held various positions in the credit arbitrage group, the high yield group, and the corporate finance department.
 He also made partner at the firm.
 Kolatch went on to found Redwood Capital Management.

 EDUCATION & YOUTH: Jonathan and Mindy have supported Kolatch's alma mater, Columbia.
 Other grantees include NYU and Chai Lifeline, which helps children dealing with illness.

 JEWISH CAUSES: The Kolatches are active in their local Jewish community in New Jersey and New York.
 Mindy is a teacher at Ramaz School, a Jewish Modern Orthodox day school in Manhattan.
 The couple are supporters of the school.
 Mindy is on the board of Kaplen JCC on the Palisades, which the family funds.
 Other grantees include synagogue Congregation Ahvath Torah, which has received strong support, as well as Hillel, East Hill Synagogue, Yeshiva University, and Moriah School.

 OTHER: The Kolatches have supported Washington Institute for New East Policy.
 However, the Kolatches have directed seven-figure sums to a donor-advised fund at National Philanthropic Trust, making the full scope of their giving difficult to parse.